nawzaysfinah/transcriber/README.md

 # Podcast Transcription & Manipulation Engine

-CLI-first, offline pipeline that downloads a single podcast episode, transcribes it locally with `whisper.cpp`, and generates a clean transcript, summary, and X/Twitter thread using a local Ollama model.
+CLI-first, offline pipeline that downloads a single public audio link (e.g., YouTube), transcribes it locally with `whisper.cpp`, and generates a clean transcript, summary, and X/Twitter thread using a local Ollama model.

 ## Features
 - Offline-by-default: yt-dlp + ffmpeg + whisper.cpp + Ollama (no cloud calls).